anchore/webinar-demo/docs/02-visibility.md

 ### SBOM Visibility using watchers & subscriptions

-Anchore has the capability to monitor/watch external Docker Registries for updates to tags as well as new images pushed into a repository.
+Anchore has the capability to monitor/watch external:
+ - Docker Registries for updates to tags as well as new images pushed into a repository.
+ - Runtime environments such as Kubernetes and ECS for containers deployed into those environments.
 As new updates or images are found, they are automatically submitted for SBOM analysis and can later progress to onward stages.
-Then you can, if required, set up a subscription which will generate a notification when the event is triggered, such as new tag, or policy/vulnerability update.
+Then you can, if required, set up a subscription which will generate a notification when the event is triggered, such as a new tag, or policy/vulnerability update.
 For example, when a new image has been added to the registry or when Anchore has spotted a new vulnerability, submit a notice to the configured JIRA endpoint.

 Let's run through an example: